 “Mexico?
 What is Mexico?”

-“Fly south young monarch and be amazed what you know!”
+“Fly south young monarch and be amazed what you discover!”
 Samuel stated boldly.
 "You know a lot more than what you think."

 “I thought young monarchs were supposed to go west.”